Editorial and Creative Team

-Lisa Farjam founded Bidoun in 2003 and was editor in chief until 2011.
-She lives in Brooklyn and is working on a novel.
+Lisa Farjam founded Bidoun in 2003 and was editor-in-chief until 2011.
+She lives in upstate New York.

 Tiffany Malakooti joined Bidoun in 2008 and works primarily on archival and film projects.
 She has collaborated on programs with the Beirut Art Center, the Guggenheim Museum, the Serpentine Gallery, and UbuWeb, amongst others.
 She also works as a graphic designer.